 While Crowe's early films resonated deeply with Gen X audiences, he achieved his greatest commercial and critical success with the 1996 blockbuster Jerry Maguire, starring Tom Cruise and newcomer Renée Zellweger.
 Crowe earned an Academy Award nomination for Best Original Screenplay for the film.

-His next undertaking, 2000's Almost Famous, was a semi-autobiographical story of an aspiring teenage rock journalist who is hired by Rolling Stone to go on tour with an up-and-coming band.
-The film received success at the box office and with critics, winning a Golden Globe for Best Film Comedy and an Academy Award for Crowe for Best Original Screenplay.
-In 2001, Crowe directed a remake of the Spanish film Open Your Eyes titled Vanilla Sky.
-Starring Penelope Cruz and Tom Cruise, the much-hyped romantic thriller did not do as well at the box office.
+His next undertaking, 2000's Almost Famous, was a semiautobiographical story of an aspiring teenage rock journalist hired by Rolling Stone to go on tour with an up-and-coming band.
+The film was a success at the box office and with critics, winning a Golden Globe for Best Film Comedy and an Academy Award for Crowe for Best Original Screenplay.

 In 2001, Crowe took his output in a different direction with his remake of the Spanish film Open Your Eyes titled Vanilla Sky.
 Starring Penelope Cruz and Tom Cruise, the much-hyped sci-fi romantic thriller was a real departure for Crowe, and it didn't do well at the box office and left critics divided.
 Other films followed, such as Elizabethtown (2005), Pearl Jam Twenty (2011) and We Bought a Zoo (2011), but Crowe has not yet been able to repeat his earlier box-office success.